-omplainant:

-omeAddress:
+Complainant:

+HomeAddress:

-ork Address:
+Work Address:

-ome Phone:

-ork Phone:
+Home Phone: Work Phone:

-ate of Alleged Incident(s):
+Date of Alleged Incident(s):

-ame of person you believe unlawfully discriminated toward you or a student:
+Name of person you believe unlawfully discriminated toward you or a student:

-the alleged unlawful discrimination was toward another person, identify that person:
+If the alleged unlawful discrimination was toward another person, identify that person:

-escribe the incident(s) as clearly as possible, including such things as what force, if any, was sed; any verbal statements (i.e. threats, requests, demands, etc.); what, if any, physical contact as involved; etc. (Attach additional pages if necessary:
+Describe the incident(s) as clearly as possible, including such things as what force, if any, was used; any verbal statements (i.e. threats, requests, demands, etc.); what, if any, physical contact was involved; etc. (Attach additional pages if necessary

-here and when did the incident(s) occur:
+Where and when did the incident(s) occur:

-st any witnesses that were present:
+List any witnesses that were present:

-has unlawfull scriminated against me or a student.
-I hereby certify that the information I have provided in this amplaint is true, correct and complete to the best of my knowledge and belief.
-Complainant Signature) (Date)
+This complaint is filed based on my honest belief thathas unlawfully discriminated against me or a student.
+I hereby certify that the information I have provided in this complaint is true, correct and complete to the best of my knowledge and belief.

+Complainant Signature Date

+Possived by: